Epidural steroid injection

 This injection can also be both therapeutic and diagnostic.
 There are a pair of facet joints at each vertebral level which allow movement of the spine and provide stability.
 When people have significant back pain with sitting, it is usually indicative of facet joint inflammation.
 Steroid and an anesthetic agent are injected into the facet joint space to reduce inflammation and decrease pain.
 These injections are typically done in combination with physical therapy for maximum benefit.

 Medial Branch Blocks

 Medial branch blocks help to diagnose and relieve back pain from degenerative and painful facet joints.
 The medial branch is a nerve that carries pain signals from the facet joint to the spinal cord.
 Each joint gives pain signals to the medial branch located above and below the joint.
 A local anesthetic medication is injected over two medial branches to block the pain signals from a facet joint.

 After a Facet Joint Injection or a Medial Branch Block has been performed to diagnose the exact source of pain, a radiofrequency ablation (RFA) may be performed on the same nerve roots.
 Radiofrequency waves treat the nerve that is causing the pain using heat, minimizing the transmission of pain signals to the brain.
 It can provide longer lasting relief for people with chronic pain, especially in the back and neck.
 This is a safe procedure performed by a fully-trained and qualified clinician in our office, and requires the use of flouroscopy.
 The procedure takes less than 20 minutes.
 The results after receiving an RFA vary with each individual.
-Overall healing time is typically 4 to 6 weeks after the procedure, due to the residual effects of the nerve ablation or muscle spasm.
+After 1 week most people feel less pain than before their procedure.
+Overall healing time is typically 4 weeks, due to the residual effects of the procedure and muscle spasm.
 The duration of pain relief from this procedure varies from person to person, but typically lasts between 6 and 12 months.

 Sacroiliac Joint Injection